graysonliu/spotify-top-200-playlist-generator/README.md

  **Where to get user_id and playlist_id?**

-Click `Copy Spotify URI` and you will get text like this:
+Click `Copy Spotify URI` in the image below and you will get text like this:

 > spotify:user:12135742379:playlist:6F61J2pfnBeVZkXfumFQIi

-In this case, user-id is `12135742379` and playlist-id is `6F61J2pfnBeVZkXfumFQIi`.
+In this case, user_id is `12135742379` and playlist_id is `6F61J2pfnBeVZkXfumFQIi`.

 ![](https://github.com/GraysonLiu/spotify-top-200-playlist-generator/blob/master/get-user-id-and-playlist-id.png)